codebytere/node-mac-permissions/README.md

 <string>Your reason for wanting to access the Microphone</string>
 ```

-**Note:** `status` will be called back as 'authorized' prior to macOS 10.14 High Sierra, as access to the camera and microphone was unilaterally allowed until that version.
+**Note:** `status` will be called back as `authorized` prior to macOS 10.14 High Sierra, as access to the camera and microphone was unilaterally allowed until that version.

 Example:
 ```js